Is your chiropractic care covered?

 - Health Canada’s Non-Insured Health Benefits (NIHB) Program (under its benefits specific to Ontario) for Canadian citizens who are a First Nations person (registered under the Indian Act) or an Inuk (recognized by an Inuit claim organization).

 Some chiropractors also deliver care on a volunteer basis at select community health centres across Ontario.
-Check your local community health centre to learn of any volunteer chiropractors in your area.
+Check this list to find your local community health centre and contact them to learn of any volunteer chiropractors in your area.

 Chiropractic Coverage for Ontarians